-For use by faculty members in accordance with the Delgado Community College Student Judicial Code
+For use by faculty members in accordance with the Delgado Student Code of Conduct

 Most inappropriate behaviors can be handled by you at the time of the disruption; however, some may require consultation, judicial action or immediate emergency response.
-These procedures have been designed by the Office of Student Life to help you assess problem behavior and determine the appropriate course of action.
+These procedures apply to all modes of course delivery (in-person, virtual, online, hybrid, etc.) and have been designed by the Office of Academic and Student Affairs to help you assess problem behavior and determine the appropriate course of action.